 DiGiacomo, M, Lewis, J, Parker, D, Chang, S, Koirala, B & Phillips, J 2018, 'Healthy Ageing, Yet Unmet Need in Australian War Widows: A Sequential Mixed Methods Study', International Council of Women's Health Issues Congress, Hong Kong.

-Durepos, PM, Kaasalainen, S, Tamara, S, Ploeg, J, Parker, D, Brazil, K & Papaioannou, A 2017, 'ASSESSING FAMILY CARE CONFERENCES IN LONG-TERM CARE: LESSONS LEARNED FROM CONTENT ANALYSIS', Innovation in Aging, Oxford University Press, pp. 254-255.View/Download from: UTS OPUS or Publisher's site
+Durepos, PM, Kaasalainen, S, Tamara, S, Ploeg, J, Parker, D, Brazil, K & Papaioannou, A 2017, 'ASSESSING FAMILY CARE CONFERENCES IN LONG-TERM CARE: LESSONS LEARNED FROM CONTENT ANALYSIS', Innovation in Aging, Oxford University Press, pp. 254-255.View/Download from: Publisher's site

 End-of-life (EOL) communication in long-term care (LTC) is often inadequate and delayed, leaving residents dying with unknown preferences or goals of care.
 Poor communication with staff contributes to families feeling unprepared, distressed and unsatisfied negatively effecting bereavement.
 Family Care Conferences (FCC) aim to increase structured, systematic communication around goals and plans for EOL.